shohei-shibata/zero-docs/src/content/docs/reference/about.md

   order: 1
 ---

+Read this manual fully before operating the GR-96.

+## Product Registration

+Registration procedure

+## Product Warranty

+All parts of the GR-96 is protected with a 2-year warranty from any material or manufacturing defects, except for the battery which is protected up to 11 years.

+The warranty is subject to further details which are described in the [warranty section](/reference/warranty).

 ## Models

 The GR-96 comes in two different versions.
 The XXX with 192AH battery capacity, and YYY with 96AH battery capacity.
 Both models have all the same functionality, but the XXX will last twice as long between charges.